cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ~~~

 where `Range3(x) = x^3 - 3x^2 + 2x`.
 This circuit checks that the first `L`
 inputs are in range `[0,2)` and the last `N-L` inputs are in range `[0,3)`.
-Of
+The
-course, the same circuit can be expressed using a sub-component that the
+same circuit can be expressed using a simpler gadget, namely multiplication,
-gadgets have in common, namely `Mul`, but the resulting proof would be longer.
+but the resulting proof would be longer.

-Third, {{BBCGGI19}}, Theorem 4.3 makes no restrictions on the choice of the
+Third, rather than interpolate the gadget polynomial at inputs `1`, `2`, ...,
-fixed points `alpha[0], ..., alpha[M-1]`, other than to require that the points
+`j`, ..., where `j` is the `j`-th invocation of the gadget, we use powers of
-are distinct.
-In this document, the fixed points are chosen so that the gadget
+`alpha`, where `alpha` is a root of unity for the field.
+This allows us to
-polynomial can be constructed efficiently using the Cooley-Tukey FFT ("Fast
+construct each gadget polynomial via the number theoretic transform {{SML24}},
-Fourier Transform") algorithm.
-Note that this requires the field to be
+which is far more efficient than  generic formulas.
+This requires the field to
-"NTT-friendly" as defined in {{field-ntt-friendly}}.
+be "NTT-friendly" as defined in {{field-ntt-friendly}}.

 Finally, the validity circuit in our FLP may have any number of outputs (at
 least one).
 The input is said to be valid if each of the outputs is zero.
 To